-When I tell people that I’ve never been to an all-inclusive resort (or on a cruise), they’re usually shocked.
+When I told people that I’d never been to an all-inclusive resort (or on a cruise), they’re usually shocked.
 “But you’ve been everywhere!” they often say.
 (Not true, but I’m working on it.)

 But I really haven’t taken a ton of *vacations* (not to be confused with trips or adventures).
 And when I have gone the vacay route, I’m usually doing it on a tighter budget, so end up renting a simple little Airbnb and spending all my time out on the beach or at the pool.
 Which isn’t a bad thing, but I have to admit that this route also holds some appeal…

 You might also like: 9 Sunscreens I Swear By For Travel

 @sjems5 and I had pretty epic plans for our girls’ trip this year, but they got whittled away due to other commitments and so we found ourselves facing a long weekend and a set budget.

 We decided that, rather than a whirlwind like our Costa Rica or Argentina adventures, we were tired and overworked and just wanted sun, sand, and fruity drinks.
 It seemed like I was finally going to experience my first all-inclusive resort.

 Her aunt does some travel agenting, so she found us a good deal at a chill resort with a great pool (my condition), a great beach (Sarai’s condition), and adults-only (both of our conditions).
 Enter, the Royal Hideaway Playacar, in Playa del Carmen…